 A stunning new reissue edition of The Hydrogen Sonata - a space opera of stunning power and awesome imagination, from the modern master of science fiction, Iain M. Banks

 The novels of Iain M. Banks have forever changed the face of modern science fiction.
 His Culture books combine breathtaking imagination with exceptional storytelling, and have secured his reputation as one of the most extraordinary and influential writers in the genre.

 The Scavenger species are circling.
 It is, truly, the End Days for the Gzilt civilisation.

-Amid preparations though, the Regimental High Command is destroyed.
-Lieutenant Commander (reserve) Vyr Cossont appears to have been involved, and she is now wanted - dead, not alive.
-Aided only by an ancient, reconditioned android and a suspicious Culture avatar, Cossont must complete her last mission given to her by the High Command.
-She must find the oldest person in the Culture, a man over nine thousand years old, who might have some idea what really happened all that time ago.
-It seems that the final days of the Gzilt civilisation are likely to prove its most perilous.
+But, amid preparations, the Regimental High Command is destroyed.
+Vyr Cossont, a former soldier for the Gzilt, appears to have been involved, and she is now wanted - dead, not alive.
+Aided only by an ancient, reconditioned android and a suspicious Culture avatar, Cossont must complete a final mission; she must find the oldest person in the Culture, a man over nine thousand years old, who might just hold the key to understanding what happened . . .

-'Epic in scope, ambitious in its ideas and absorbing in its execution - INDEPENDENT ON SUNDAY
+'Epic in scope, ambitious in its ideas and absorbing in its execution' Independent on Sunday

 'Banks has created one of the most enduring and endearing visions of the future' Guardian 'Jam-packed with extraordinary invention' Scotsman 'Compulsive reading' Sunday Telegraph

 Use of Weapons